How a Business is Divided in a Divorce in Arizona

 Business evaluations and assessments, however, occur in only a small percentage of divorce cases due to the relatively limited number of business owners compared to the significantly greater number of employed individuals.

-So, it is essential your divorce attorney has experience dealing with how a business is divided in a divorce in Arizona.
+So, it is essential your divorce attorney has experience dealing with how a business is divided in a divorce in Arizona to oversee the business appraisal process.

-If you are going through a divorce and own a business, it is important for you to know how is a business divided in an Arizona divorce.
 The Arizona Court of Appeals in the case of McCune v.
-McCune addressed, among other issues, whether a judge should grant a spouse a judgment for his or her community property interest in the other spouse’s business or, instead, should the court just divide the stocks between the parties.
+McCune addressed, among other issues, whether a judge should grant a spouse a judgment for his or her community property interest in the other spouse’s business or, instead, whether the court should just divide the ownership interests in the business between the spouses in their divorce.

 Although there could be situations that justify a different result, most judges favor as clean a division of property as possible to eliminate any business, personal, or legal ties that can lead to future conflict.

-As a result, most judges favor awarding all of the stock of a business to one spouse and compensating the other spouse for his or her interest in that business through the division of the parties’ remaining property or entry of judgment.
+As a result, most judges favor awarding all of the business to one spouse and compensating the other spouse for his or her interest in that business through the division of the parties’ remaining property or entry of a monetary judgment.

 Dividing an S Corporation in a Divorce in Arizona